 - *Start with 1/3 cup each of lemon juice and olive oil, and add more as needed to reach your desired consistency.

 - Enjoy!
 Store in the refrigerator, and use within one week.

 - Add to freezer-safe wide-mouth jars if you intend to preserve it.

 So simple, right?!
 Let’s not forget, nutritious and delicious too.

-I hope you enjoy the recipe!
+I hope you enjoy this fava bean pesto recipe!
 If you make it, please report back and let us know how you like it.
 Not growing fava beans yet?
 Maybe you’ll feel more inclined to, now that you know just how awesome and versatile they really are!

 Stay tuned for many more quick and easy recipes to use and preserve garden harvests, or produce you pick up at the farmer’s market!
 As always, feel free to ask questions ~ and spread the love by passing it on.

 I just made this recipe using little carrots that I pulled from the garden when I needed to thin my rows out a little bit.
 I left the little tiny carrots on the bottom of the green leafy tops, and it’s very tasty!
 I confess that I did add a ton more cheese, though!
 Haha!
 Thank you for a great recipe! ❤️

 Aaron (Mr. DeannaCat)